 Construction of the project would result in temporary disturbance of structures and soils that have the potential to contain hazardous materials or wastes.
 These activities include demolition of existing structures, clearing, and grubbing; handling, storing, hauling, excavating, and placing fill; possible pile driving; tunneling; and construction of aerial structures, bridges, road modifications, utility upgrades and relocations, HSR electrical systems, and railbeds.
-The Diridon design variant (DDV) and the tunnel design variant (TDV) are in the same locations as the alternatives without the DDV and TDV and thus the potential to encounter existing soil or groundwater contamination would be the same.
 Chapter 2, Alternatives, describes the HSR construction activities in greater detail.
 Construction of the project would also result in temporary use and disposal of hazardous materials and wastes associated with construction.
-The amount of construction effort for the design variants would be approximately the same as the alternatives without the DDV and TDV and thus construction period use of hazardous materials and potential generation of hazardous wastes would be approximately the same.
 The Authority evaluated Pacific Gas & Electric Company (PG&E) upgrades and determined that the different timing of such activities would not affect hazardous materials or wastes beyond the impacts described for the project.
 No PEC sites are on or near proposed PG&E network upgrades.

-Impact HMW#1: Temporary and Intermittent Direct and Indirect Impacts from the Transport, Use, Storage, and Disposal of Hazardous Materials and Wastes during Construction

-Construction of the project would temporarily increase the regional transport, use, storage, and disposal of hazardous materials (e.g., diesel fuel, lubricants, paints and solvents, and cement products containing strong basic or acidic chemicals).
-These materials are commonly used at construction sites for construction, demarcation, cleaning, transport, and equipment and could present health and safety risks to the public and construction workers if improperly used or inadvertently spilled.
+Impact HMW#1: Temporary and Intermittent Direct and Indirect Impacts from the Transport, Use, Storage, and Disposal of Hazardous Materials and Wastes during Construction construction sites for construction, demarcation, cleaning, transport, and equipment and could present health and safety risks to the public and construction workers if improperly used or inadvertently spilled.
 A hazardous material spill or release can pose a risk to life, health, or property.
 An incident can result in the evacuation of a few people, a section of a construction operation, or an entire construction site.